sajeethan19/PiProbability/ReadMe.md

 $$\pi=4\frac{\text{count of the points inside the circle}}{\text{count of the total point we picked inside the square}}$$

 For more approximation,
--Increase the total points.
+- Increase the total points.
-*Average by doing it Again and again.
+- Average by doing it Again and again.